12 Ways to Prevent Biodiversity Loss

 7. Educate Youth On Biodiversity

 It’s important to educate youth on the importance of the world's rich biodiversity and why we need to protect it for many generations to come.
 Next time you have an opportunity to teach your kids, nieces, nephews or neighbors about biodiversity, be sure to watch this video together!
-And if you're a teacher or homeschooler, be sure to check out our free environmental education curriculum!
+And if you're a teacher or homeschooler, check out our free environmental education curriculum!

 8. Start Composting Kitchen Scraps